Construction of Isozaki-Kitada modifiers for discrete Schr\"odinger operators on general lattices: acknowledgement

 \section{acknowledgement}

-The author is partially supported by JSPS Research Fellowship for Young Scientists, KAKENHI Grant Number 20J00247.
+The author was partially supported by JSPS Grant Numbers 20J00247, 21K20337 and 23K12991.
+This work is supported by the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.
 The author would like to thank Shu Nakamura for encouraging me to write this article.